Sustainable workwear made in the Netherlands

 - Financially interesting: existing materials often form a valuable raw material.

-Examples from practice: hospitality, retail & events
+Practical examples: hospitality, retail & events

 Deliveroo — upcycled lunch bags